 Lost, stolen or faulty passes

-You can request a replacement for a lost, stolen or faulty freedom pass online at www.londoncouncils.gov.uk/services/freedom-pass/lost-stolen-or-damaged-pass
+You can request a replacement for a lost, stolen or faulty freedom pass at London Councils or you can call the Freedom Pass helpline on 0300 330 1433 (local call rate, open Monday to Saturday 8am to 8pm).

-There is a £10 fee for the replacement of all lost, damaged or faulty passes.
-Please have a debit or credit card ready.
+There is a £12 fee for the replacement of all lost, damaged or faulty passes, payable by debit or credit card.

 There is no charge to replace stolen passes so long as a crime reference number can be produced.